rentry/rentry.github.io/_posts/2018-10-26-content-design-dry.md

 date: 2018-10-26 15:30:00
 description: "Content design and information architecture are inseparable.
 This series covers methods to construct a flexible architecture for your content, starting with reading into a data file based on a blog post author’s name."
 categories: design
-tags: [design, content strategy, information architecture, tools, gatsbyjs]
+tags: [design, content strategy, information architecture, tools, GatsbyJS]
 comments: true
 ---